CenturyLinkCloud/PublicKB/Cloud Application Manager/Core Concepts/workspaces-and-collaboration.md

 Say you have a Jenkins box that integrates and stages code for testing.
 You want to collaborate with other Jenkins experts to make the box configuration highly usable.
 So you give their workspace edit access.
 Next, the QA team needs this box to deploy and run tests, so you give their workspace view access.
 Now the QA team can deploy Jenkins instances, but as you’d expect, they aren’t allowed to change the underlying Jenkins box definition.

 **Notice** that providers and policy boxes cannot be shared with workspaces that are not in the same Cost Center.
-This avoids users outside of the Cost Center to deploy instances that will increase the cost associated with the Cost Center.
+This avoids users outside of one Cost Center to deploy instances that will increase the cost associated with another Cost Center.

 #### Sharing with other users